songc0a/DL-SIFWI/README.md

 # DL-SIFWI
-This repository gives the codes for "Physics-constrained deep-learning source-independent full-waveform inversion".
-The related paper has been submitted to IEEE TGRS.
-We will release the codes after acceptance or as required by the journal.
+This repository gives the codes for "Physics-constrained deep-learning-based full-waveform inversion: A practical source-independent strategy with two real data applications".
+The related paper has been accepted for publication in IEEE TGRS.

 # Usage Instructions
 **Run the Test File `Acoustic_SI_IFWI_deepwave_mar_openfwi.ipynb`**